Carey Mulligan: 2009–2014: Breakthrough and rise to prominence

 Mulligan co-starred in two critically acclaimed films in 2011.
-The first being Nicolas Winding Refn's Drive, with Ryan Gosling.
+The first was Nicolas Winding Refn's Drive, with Ryan Gosling.
 The second film was Steve McQueen's sex-addiction drama Shame alongside Michael Fassbender.
 Both films were major film festival hits.
 Drive debuted at 2011 Cannes Film Festival and Shame debuted at 2011 Venice Film Festival, both to rave reviews.
 She received her second nomination for the BAFTA Award for Best Actress in a Supporting Role—for the film Drive which also garnered a total of 4 BAFTA award nominations, including Best Picture and Best Director.

-In Shame she played the neurotic and unstable Sissy, the sister of the sex addict played by Michael Fassbender.
-For her performance in Shame, she received critical praise as well as a nomination for the BIFA for Best Supporting Actress.
+In Shame she played the neurotic, unstable Sissy, the sister of the sex addict played by Michael Fassbender.
+For her performance, she received critical praise as well as a nomination for the BIFA for Best Supporting Actress.
 Todd McCarthy of The Hollywood Reporter wrote of her performance, "Exposing herself emotionally and physically as she never has before, Mulligan is terrific in this unexpected role of a deeply wounded and troubled soul."